Industrial Winter Safety

 Know the Signs

 Frostbite and hypothermia can set in unexpectedly.
 Get inside if you begin to experience either.
-If a co-worker seems to be manifesting signs, help them get help immediately.
+If a co-worker seems to be manifesting signs of cold stress, help them get help immediately.
 Be aware of those around you and take care of each other.

 Proper Heat Ventilation

 If using a non-electric heater, ensure that there is proper ventilation to let gasses like carbon monoxide escape.
 Carbon monoxide poisoning is a silent, deadly killer claiming about 1,000 lives each year in the United States.

 - Open a window slightly when using a kerosene heater and follow the manufacturer’s instructions.

 - NEVER use a gas oven to heat your home.

 - If your heat goes out, close off rooms you do not need, dress in layers of lightweight clothing, and wear a cap.